jjy1031/jjy1031.github.io/docs/User guide/how-to.md

 Creating GSM finished!

 ```
-The `ISOMERS.txt` in created output folder will store some information about where bonds should be added or broken to generate possible driving coordinates from mother structures.
+The file `ISOMERS.txt` in created output folder will store some information about where bonds should be added or broken to generate possible driving coordinates from mother structures.

 ```
 BREAK 5 6